metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 Only two sequences are selected by this command, because `seqA1` is annotated at the **species** level, and `seqB1` is annotated at the **subspecies** taxonomic rank, which allows for retrieving **species** level information.

-`seqA2` and `seqC1` are discarded as they are annotated at genus and family levels, respectively, while `seqB2` is discarded as it is not taxonomically annotated and is therefore considered to be annotated at the root of the taxonomy.
+`seqA2` and `seqC1` are discarded as they are annotated at genus and family levels, respectively. `seqB2` is discarded as it is not taxonomically annotated and is therefore considered to be annotated at the root of the taxonomy.

 ##### Keep only sequences annotated with valid taxids